binzhang-u5f6c/binzhang-u5f6c.github.io/content/posts/linux/shell-scripting.md

 fi
 ```

-And for string comparisons,
+Use double square brackets for string comparisons,
-the double brackets command provides powerful pattern matching feature.
-It is the better choice.
+including normal string operators and `=~` for regular expression.

 ```bash
 if [[ comparison ]]; then